auth0/docs/articles/refresh-token.md

 ---
-description: A refresh token allows an application to request Auth0 to issue a new id_token directly, without needing to re-authenticate.
+description: A refresh token allows an application to request Auth0 to issue a new id_token directly, without needing to re-authenticate the user.
 ---

 # Refresh Tokens